pavankum/cp2k/cp2k/tools/build_libsmm/libxsmm/README.md

 * API supporting sparse matrices and other cases

 ## Applications and References
-**\[1] [http://cp2k.org/](http://cp2k.org/)**: Open Source Molecular Dynamics which (optionally) uses LIBXSMM.
-The application is generating batches of small matrix-matrix multiplications ("matrix stack") out of a problem-specific distributed block-sparse matrix (see https://github.com/hfp/libxsmm/raw/master/documentation/cp2k.pdf).
+**\[1] [http://cp2k.org/](http://cp2k.org/)**: Open Source Molecular Dynamics with its DBCSR component generating batches of small matrix multiplications ("matrix stacks") out of a problem-specific distributed block-sparse matrix.
+The idea and the interface of LIBXSMM is sharing some origin with CP2K's "libsmm" library which can be optionally substituted by LIBXSMM (see https://github.com/hfp/libxsmm/raw/master/documentation/cp2k.pdf).

 **\[2] [https://github.com/SeisSol/SeisSol/](https://github.com/SeisSol/SeisSol/)**: SeisSol is one of the leading codes for earthquake scenarios, in particular for simulating dynamic rupture processes.
 LIBXSMM provides highly optimized assembly kernels which form the computational back-bone of SeisSol (see https://github.com/TUM-I5/seissol_kernels/).